Best Crab Dip

 up close of serving hot crab dip recipe by scooping dip up with bread

-There are millions of Crab Dip recipes out there and I’ve experimented, researched and taste tested to bring you the BEST Crab Dip recipe – in my humble opinion.
-There are many similarities between recipes, so in the end, it comes down to actual ingredients and most importantly, proportions.
-Too much crab and you lose the creamy base, not enough Old Bay Seasoning, lemon juice or Worcestershire and our dip is bland, omit the green onions and you’re missing that extra oomph.
+There are millions of Crab Dip recipes out there, and I’ve experimented, researched, and taste-tested to bring you the BEST Crab Dip recipe —in my humble opinion.
+Ultimately, it comes down to actual ingredients and, most importantly, proportions.
+Too much crab and you lose the creamy base; not enough Old Bay Seasoning, lemon juice, Worcestershire, and the dip is bland.
+Omit the green onions, and you’re missing that extra oomph.
 But when all the ingredients come together in perfect proportions you arrive at cheesy, creamy, dreamy perfection.

 Here’s why you’ll love this Hot Crab Dip recipe:

 • DELICIOUS & FLAVORFUL.
-Creamy, hot and cheesy filling enveloping buttery, tender lump crab meat spiked with salty, peppery, smoky Old Bay seasoning, lemon juice, Worcestershire, hot sauce and green onions.
+I’ve created the BEST creamy, hot and cheesy filling enveloping buttery, tender lump crab meat spiked with salty, peppery, smoky Old Bay seasoning, lemon juice, Worcestershire, hot sauce and green onions.

 • CHEESY.
-Instead of just using cheddar like most recipes, this Hot Crab Dip recipes uses both sharp cheddar and mozzarella for more flavor and extra ooey gooey action.
+Unlike most recipes, this dip uses sharp cheddar and mozzarella for more flavor and extra ooey-gooey action.

 • MAKE AHEAD.
-You can prep the Crab Dip recipe 100% in advance, refrigerate then just pop it in the oven when ready!
+You can prep the recipe 100% in advance, refrigerate it, and then pop it in the oven when ready!

 • SLOW COOKER OPTION.
-You can make the Crab Dip in the slow cooker or in the oven – your choice.
+You can make the recipe in the slow cooker or the oven—your choice.
 You can also transfer the dip to the slow cooker to stay warm.

 a hand dipping into baked crab dip in a black skillet with a baguette slice

-• Crab: you can use any crab meat here – what’s ever easiest/ most economical for you, but I highly recommend lump crab meat for mouthwatering bites of crab as opposed to sad shreds.
+• Crab: Use any crab meat here—whatever is easiest/most economical for you, but I highly recommend lump crab meat for mouthwatering bites of crab as opposed to sad shreds.

-• Cream cheese: is a must!
-Make sure you soften your cream cheese well so it mixes easily.
-You can microwave it at 15 second intervals until soft.
+• Cream cheese: This is a must!
+Make sure you soften your cream cheese nicely so it mixes easily.
+You can microwave it at 15-second intervals until soft.

-• Sour cream: the sour cream adds a wonderful tanginess creaminess that can’t be beat.
-Full fat sour cream melts better but you may use nonfat.
+• Sour cream adds a wonderful tangy creaminess that can’t be beat.
+Full-fat sour cream melts better, but you may use nonfat.

-• Mayonnaise: adds a delectable richness and melts beautifully to thin out the cream cheese.
-If you are thoroughly opposed to mayonnaise, you may substitute with sour cream, but I promise you really can’t taste/distinguish it!
-Please use real mayo and not miracle whip.
+• Mayonnaise adds a delectable richness and melts beautifully to thin out the cream cheese.
+If you are thoroughly opposed to mayonnaise, you may substitute it with sour cream, but I promise you really can’t taste/distinguish it!

-• Cheese: both sharp cheddar and mozzarella for flavor and extra points because mozzarella melts like a champ.
+• Cheese: Sharp cheddar and mozzarella for flavor and extra points because mozzarella melts like a champ.

-• Lemon juice: cuts through the richness and awakens all of the flavors.
-You may use fresh or bottled.
+• Lemon juice: Cuts through the richness and awakens all of the flavors.
+You may use fresh or bottled in a bind.

-• Seasonings: ground mustard, garlic powder and salt round out the flavor profile.
-Don’t skip the ground mustard – it is a key ingredient to crab cakes and therefore this crab dip.
+• Seasonings: Ground mustard, garlic powder, and salt round out the flavor profile.
+Don’t skip the ground mustard—it is a key ingredient!

 top view of showing what to serve with easy crab dip surrounded by vegetables, crackers, chips and baguette slices